TalkTalk broadband review 2016

 TalkTalk offers fibre optic broadband connections with truly unlimited downloads up to 76Mbps.
 You’ll also get free security software and the option to add in home phone, TV and a SIM plan to make a complete package.
 However, TalkTalk’s customer service record is a major issue, although it claims to be making efforts to redeem itself.

 - Quad-play packages

 - Bad record of customer service

 - Long contracts

 What we like

 Cheap broadband options

 Prices are pretty good if you’re looking for a faster service.
-Prices for Fibre Medium (up to 38Mbps) start from £5 per month, but if you want a faster speed you may want to opt for the Fibre Large (up to 76Mbps) package, from £13.75 per month.
+Prices for Faster Fibre (up to 38Mb) start from £27 per month, including line rental, but if you want a faster speed you may want to opt for the Faster Fibre (up to 76Mb) package, from £32 per month, including line rental.